prajwal-tomar/prajwal-tomar/README.md

 - 👋 Hi, I’m @prajwal-tomar
 - 👀 I’m interested in Software Development / Programming
-- 🌱 I’m currently practicing my problem solving skills using Data Structures and Algorithms
+- 🌱 I’m currently working on my problem solving skills using Data Structures and Algorithms
 - 💞️ I am interested in exploring the fields of Software Engineering, Full-Stack Development, Data Science, Blockchain, and Machine Learning, and I am open to opportunities for the same.